 - Use prototyping, visual maps and user testing to guide a project

-- Apply user experience principles needed to design products and services
+- Understand and apply user experience principles to design products and services

 The UBC Certificate in Biomedical Visualization and Communication is a one-year, part-time 100% online program.
 You take two courses in each of terms 1 and 2, and participate in a team-based capstone project in term 3.

 You progress through the courses in sequence with a single group of peers (a cohort).
-The cohort model promotes peer-to-peer learning, and offers you an opportunity to grow, learn and build relationships with a consistent group of people throughout the program.
+The cohort model with no more than 35 students promotes peer-to-peer learning, and offers you an opportunity to grow, learn and build relationships with a consistent group of people throughout the program.
 For the capstone project, you’re placed on a real-life team in which you apply all of the communication and teamwork skills you’ve learned in your courses.